 Dressing for the winter is one of my favorite seasons to dress for.
 I love layering, mixing textures, and overall the cozy look.
 Its so easy to pack for winter vacations and just bring a few different sweaters and pair with different winter accessories.

-I am obsessed with my Bogner jacket.
-I got it last year before my trip to Telluride and LIVED in it.
-It has been the best investment for the winter season.
+I am obsessed with my Moncler jacket.
+I got it earlier this year because I knew we would be coming to Telluride for winter and really needed a new puffer coat.
+It has been the best investment for not only for our trip to Telluride, but for the winter season.
 I have never been cold wearing it, its comfortable, lightweight, and the hood & faux fur trim are detachable.
 If you're in the market for a new jacket- this is the one for you!
 I'm wearing a US4/XS.

 I pretty much just pack cashmere sweaters for the entirety of the trip.
 I have found them to be the warmest, and I can wear them from day to night.
-Everlane has my favorite selection of cashmere sweaters that don't break the bank.
-Check out this post for all my Everlane sweaters.
+Jenni Kayne has my favorite selection of cashmere sweaters that don't break the bank.
+Check out this post for all my Jenni Kayne sweaters.

 I love layering my looks with cozy winter accessories.
-From cashmere scarves and beanies, to gloves and booties, these are just a few of my favorite pieces to wear for apreés ski!
+From cashmere scarves and beanies, to gloves and booties, these are just a few of my favorite pieces to wear for aprés ski!

 You can't go to a ski town without proper footwear.
 These are a little different from the snow boots you wear after skiing.
 They are a little more fashion forward, but still keep your feet incredibly warm.
 I have been more than pleased with this pair from Marc Fisher.
 My feet have stayed warm and dry all season.
 I didn't do anything to protect them, and they still look as good as new!